tklusz/EKSDeployment/README.md

 The annotation `external-dns.alpha.kubernetes.io/hostname: <hostname>` should match the desired hostname.

 After applying, wait 1-2 minutes, then do an `nslookup` of the hostname on one of your pods to test that the record is resolving correctly.
-* Note that outside of the VPC, these names won't be reachable, you'll have to use the ALB/ELB endpoint directly.
+* Note that outside of the VPC these names won't be reachable, you'll have to use the ALB/ELB endpoint directly.

 This same annotation is used for ingresses -
 ```